 3 Things I’ve Learned Since Losing My Son to Flu

-By Serese Marotta, Chief Operating Officer, Families Fighting Flu
+By Serese Marotta, Director of Community Outreach and Advocacy, Vaccinate Your Family (former Chief Operating Officer, Families Fighting Flu)

 Today is a hard day for me – it’s been eight years since I lost my five-year-old son, Joseph, to the flu.